 There are only two things that matter in business and life.
 The first is relationships, and I forget the other one.
 It’s a reality that you cannot have success in business, your career, or life without cultivating winning relationships.
+Relationships are truly at the centre of good working lives.
 Those professional relationships that I describe in Cultivate: The Power of Winning Relationships as Allies.

 The power of an ally

 An Ally will have your back.
 They are invested in your success, both on the good days (when things are easy) and especially on the tough days.
 These are the people who support you through good times and bad times.
 You are honest and loyal to one another and they have your back.

 However, this relationship is not about skipping through the daisies and a ‘little house on the prairie’ scenario.
 An Ally will give you tough love.
 They will deliver the feedback you need to hear, not just the feedback you want to hear.
 A true Ally will be the first person in your office when you have just come out of a bad meeting.